 Marlene’s first show dog and breed dog was the Welsh Corgi Pembroke; she mix British and American lines having the opportunity to show and finish them in many countries including Peru, Ecuador, Colombia, Panama, Cuba and Mexico.
 Her kennel Darleen (FCI recognized) is home of over 21 champions.

 Later Marlene imported Shih Tzu breeding stock from the USA and started a very successful breeding program.
-Her breeding program produced show quality dogs to several countries where they became champions and won BIS awards.
-This breed also gave Marlene the opportunity showcase her grooming talent, an activity that she enjoys to this day.
+Her breeding program produced show-quality dogs in several countries where they became champions and won BIS awards.
+This breed also gave Marlene the opportunity to showcase her grooming talent, an activity that she enjoys to this day.

 When asked if she has a favorite breed, Marlene speaks rather of her inspiration: The Shih Tzu breed.
 This toy dog breed gave her years of practice in learning how to groom, the discovery of her talent as a groomer, and the enjoyment of grooming that is still with her today